Photoemission tomography of excitons in 2D systems: momentum-space signatures of correlated electron-hole wave functions: Theory

 Here, $\hat{a}_{v, \ve q}$ annihilates an electron with crystal momentum $\ve q$ in the valence band $v$ (or creates a hole) in the ground state $|\Psi_{0}^N\rangle$, and $\hat{a}_{c, \ve q+\ve Q}^{\dagger}$ creates an electron in the conduction band $c$ with momentum $\ve q+\ve Q$.

-In the spirit of ground state \gls{pot}~\cite{Puschnig2009a}, and under the conditions states above, we treat the photoemission due to the probe pulse in first-order perturbation theory.
-Specifically, we apply Fermi's golden rule for the transition rate from an $N$-electron initial state $|\Psi_\mathrm{i}^N\rangle$ to a final state $|\Psi_\mathrm{f}^N\rangle$:
+In analogy to ground state POT~\cite{Puschnig2009a}, and under the conditions stated above, we treat the photoemission due to the probe pulse in first-order perturbation theory.
+As outlined in Ref.~\cite{Dauth2014}, we apply Fermi's golden rule for the transition rate from an $N$-electron initial state $|\Psi_\mathrm{i}^N\rangle$ to a final state $|\Psi_\mathrm{f}^N\rangle$:

 with the Dirac delta function enforcing energy conservation between the initial and final state and the energy $\omega$ carried by the photon field $\ve A$.
-Here and in the following, we use the velocity gauge in the dipole approximation and use atomic units unless denoted otherwise.
+Here and in the following, we use the velocity gauge within the dipole approximation and use atomic units unless denoted otherwise.